servactory/servactory/website/docs/usage/info.md

 From outside the service, can get information about its input, internal, and output attributes.

-This can be useful, for example, when implementing complex class handling.
+It is valuable, when implementing complex class handling, for example.

 For example, the following attributes are described in a service: